-We’ve talked about the fact that Instagram QR Codes can now be scanned from any third-camera app.
+We’ve talked about how you can now scan Instagram QR Codes from any third-party camera app.
 But how do you get your QR Code out in the world?
-Printing it could be one of the easiest things you can do once your Code’s been generated.
-Once printed, you can use the physical version in shops or places where you know your audience would go to.
+Printing it could be one of the easiest things you can do once your QR Code’s been generated.
+Once printed, you can use them in shops or places where you know your audience would go.

 For example, if your Instagram page concentrates on beauty products, placing your printed QR Code in a place where you can buy only music instruments might not be the best idea.
 Think about it: you scan a QR Code, and you expect to see the latest releases in music instruments, but instead, you see the newest skincare products.

-Depending on the type of business, the generated Instagram QR Code can be used for promotional purposes on anything from bill receipts up to posters, brochures, or product wrappers.
+Depending on the type of business, you can use the Instagram QR Code for promotional purposes on anything from bill receipts up to posters, brochures, or product wrappers.

-People usually look for something that catches their eye, and a well-customized QR Code might just do the trick in some situations.
+People usually look for something that catches their eye.
+A well-customized QR Code might just do the trick in some situations.
 As mentioned above, placing your QR Code in popular places could be an excellent place to start, especially when the setting allows you a more alternative approach to the situation.

 There is also the case in which you have a business that delivers certain types of products, and you want to raise the number of followers you have on Instagram.